Last updated on November 20, 2025

 Best Mutate Commander Payoffs

-Progenitor Mimic and Scute Swarm are also entertaining to mutate into because the copies get the abilities and body on the card.
-If you mutate, let's say, a Gemrazer into either of those, you start making copies of Gemrazer.
-And if you start adding other mutate effects to the card, those continue to be passed along.
+Progenitor Mimic and Scute Swarm are also entertaining because the copies get the abilities and body on the card.
+Let's say you mutate a Gemrazer into Scute Swarm, then play your 8th land.
+You'd then start making copies of your mutated creature, and have multiple Gemrazer + Scute fusions on the board.

 Commanding Conclusion